How do periods change over time?

 - how long your cycle usually is

-Why do some people start their period later than others?
+Why do some people start them later than others?

 When you start your periods can depend on your ethnicity too.
-Some studies show that black girls are likely to start their periods earlier than white girls.
-If you have not started your periods by the age of 16 then it’s a good idea to see a doctor for a check-up.
+Studies show that on average, black girls are likely to start their periods earlier than white girls.
+If you have not started your periods by the age of 15, or within three years of your breasts starting to develop, then it’s a good idea to see a doctor.

 What can disrupt your periods?